Rent-a-Bank: Bank Partnerships and the Evasion of Usury Laws

 The rent-a-bank phenomenon is a function of a binary, entity-based regulatory approach that treats banks differently than nonbanks and that treats bank safety-and-soundness regulation as a substitute for consumer protection laws.
 The entity-based regulatory system is based on the dated assumption that transactions align with entities, such that a single entity will perform an entire transaction.
 Consumer lending, however, has become “disaggregated,” so the discrete parts of lending—marketing, underwriting, funding, servicing, and holding of risk—are frequently split up among multiple, unaffiliated entities.

-This Article argues that the better approach to disaggregated transactions is a presumption that bank regulation does not extend beyond banks, coupled with an anti-evasion principle that looks to substance over form.
+Courts’ attempts to address such arbitrages have resulted in an unpredictable doctrinal muddle.
+This Article argues that the best approach to disaggregated lending is a presumption that the privileges of a banking charter do not extend beyond banks, coupled with an anti- evasion principle that looks to substance over form and captures rent- a-bank transactions based on derivatives rather than outright sales of loans.
 Such an approach would create greater certainty about the legality of transactions, while effectuating both state consumer protection laws and federal bank regulation policy.

 Keywords: Rent-a-Bank, Usury, Bank Partnership, Valid-When-Made, True Lender, Madden, Elevate, World Business Lenders, Think Finance, Subprime Lending, Payday